TosbackCgusBridge-Bot/CGUs-versions/Telegraph/Privacy Policy.md

 (1) remember you when you visit our website and track your browsing patterns by using cookies.
 You can prevent this. section 5 deals with this in more detail.

-(2) place your anonymised information into audience segments to identify your interests so that we might serve you with advertisements and offers that will interest you
+(2) Use your anonymised information to identify your interests.
+We might then put your anonymised information into audience segments, which means we can serve you advertisements and offers that will interest you.
+See Section 7.

 (3) ensure any products or services you receive are correctly administered (including subscriptions).